cscart/docs/user_guide/stores/sharing.rst

     :align: center
     :alt: Select all stores to switch to the root administrator mode.

-2. Use the top navigation menu to browse to the object that you need to share.
+2. Choose an object that you need to share.
 For example, go to **Administration → Shipping & Taxes → Shipping methods** to share a shipping method.

 3. Click the **gear** button of the object.
 This opens the object configuration page.